buszi/Boomerang/README.md

 - For Compose module: Jetpack Compose 1.0.0+
 - For Fragment module: AndroidX Fragment 1.3.0+

+## Kotlin/Compose Multiplatform

+The library for now does not yet support Kotlin/Compose Multiplatform.
+I've already done some research, and I'm planning to add support for it in the future.
+For now,
+I'm waiting for wider adoption of the library to fix potential issues and potential API changes that are easier to implement in a single platform.

 ## Sample App

 The repository includes a sample app that demonstrates how to use Boomerang in a real-world scenario.
 The app includes examples of:

-- Pure Compose navigation with Boomerang
+- Compose navigation with Boomerang
-- Pure Fragment navigation with Boomerang
+- Fragment navigation with Boomerang
-- Mixed solutions where both Compose and Fragments are used

 Check the `app` module for complete examples of all these scenarios.